Dandruff and Seborrheic Dermatitis Treatment in NYC

 • In severe cases, oral antifungals (usually Fluconazole or Itraconazole) may be given to prevent recurrences.

 Seborrheic dermatitis and dandruff can be chronic or long-term conditions that may come and go.
-The doctor may recommend using medicated shampoos, creams, body washes, or ointments once or twice a week, depending on the severity of the condition, to prevent the worsening or recurrence of symptoms.
+The doctor may suggest using medicated shampoos, creams, body washes, or ointments once or twice a week.
+This depends on how severe the condition is.
+These treatments can help prevent symptoms from getting worse or coming back.

 PHONE